vcoda/magma/README.md

 There are dependencies from the following third party libraries:

-* [shaderc](https://github.com/google/shaderc) - a collection of tools, libraries, and tests for Vulkan shader compilation..
+* [shaderc](https://github.com/google/shaderc) - a collection of tools, libraries, and tests for Vulkan shader compilation.
 * [SPIRV-Reflect](https://github.com/chaoticbob/SPIRV-Reflect) - a lightweight library that provides a C/C++ reflection API for SPIR-V shader bytecode in Vulkan applications.

 Library depends on STL and has not been designed to be used with custom containers.
 It doesn't use any file input/output.